 If improving your English is a goal, you will be immersed in an English-only environment as my knowledge of other languages is, at best, very minimal!!
 You will have the opportunity to live day-to-day in an environment as close to being "your own home" as possible.
 Learn and experience what it is REALLY like to live as a Canadian in a rural setting does!

-You will also be asked to farmsit when I am away from home so a self-starter/self-motivated person is essential.
-My trips away vary from a few days to a couple of weeks, so you must be comfortable on my safe and secure farm on your own.
+You will also be asked to farmsit when I am away from home (usually only for a few days occasionally) so a self-starter/self-motivated person is essential and you must be comfortable on my safe and secure farm on your own.
 My wonderful, friendly neighbours are always close by to help out in a pinch or to get you to town if I am away.
 While you are staying with me, I hope that you will treat my farm as yours, make yourself at home, find things to work on independently (with some direction, of course), and be happy to work alongside me as well.
-I don't work on a regular "5 on/2 off" work pattern; the work is varied with one often being able to decide on what they will work on, when to take their own breaks, and when their day is done, rather than a strict "5 hours per day/5 days per week" set-up.
-Some days, your "work" might consist of a long trail ride in the beautiful hills, and then a nice dinner and an evening watching some telly while other days we might work a longer day on firewood gathering.
+I don't work on a regular "5 on/2 off" work pattern; the chores are varied with one often being able to decide on what they will work on, when to take their own breaks, and when their day is done, rather than a strict "5 hours per day/5 days per week" set-up.
+Some days, your "work" might consist of a long trail ride in the beautiful hills, and then a nice dinner and an evening watching some telly while other days we might work a longer day cleaning up the yard and garden.
 So 5 on/2 off isn't really the way it works but many days are extremely light in terms of work.
 You can expect to do at least a little bit every day but many days that might only include a ride!

 I do not allow smoking in my home or in the barn areas and would prefer people not smoke at all on the property.
 Most of the work involved on the farm is light physical work but during haying season it can get heavy for a day or two.

-My dog and cat live in the house with me though of course do go outside as well.
+My cat lives in the house with me though of course she does go outside as well.
 Those with pet allergies should not apply.
 I eat a regular diet with few restrictions and would find feeding a vegetarian difficult.
+Planning and preparation of meals is an important and very enjoyable part of the experience and those with special meal restrictions make it harder to fully share this .
 I enjoy a glass of wine with dinner from time to time and a beer on a hot day but do not wish to have anyone stay on the farm who drinks alcohol to excess.
-I do not allow the use of recreational drugs on the farm. i welcome people from all walks of life!
+I do not allow the use of recreational drugs, including marijuana, on the farm. i welcome people from all walks of life!